PGCert in Historical Studies

 The first module provides a pre-course introduction to history and post-graduate study skills.
 The second focuses upon the analysis and interpretation of material sources, such as buildings and images and the third upon the analysis and interpretation of a range of documentary sources.
 All include a range of self-test exercises.

-Students who complete the course successfully will be able to apply for masters' courses in the Department for Continuing Education, University of Oxford or other institutions.
+Students who complete the course successfully will be able to apply for masters' courses in the Department for Continuing Education in the University of Oxford or other institutions.
 However, it is important to note that successful completion of the course does not confer an automatic right of entry to any institution.

 Proven and potential academic excellence